 It was tempting to select the first film, which is one of the best haunted house movies ever made.
 However, it was Aliens that captivated my teenage years.
 It kick-started my obsession with science fiction and has been a staple of my rewatch list ever since.
 This movie is infinitely quotable thanks to one of the best ensemble casts ever put to film.
 Every character death was a vicious gut punch.
 Aliens also gave me my first cinematic crush, because who can resist the absolute badass that is Ellen Ripley?

 What can I say about Jaws that hasn’t been said already?
 This was the film that taught me about film.
 Everything about this movie is perfect.
 Casting, tone, pacing, lighting, all perfect.
 Filming Jaws was catching lightning in a bottle, which gave us the first summer blockbuster.
-While the movie contains several career-defining performances, I must give props to the master.
-Robert Shaw’s Indianapolis Speech remains, in my opinion, the greatest monologue ever filmed.
+While it contains several career-defining performances, none were more powerful than Robert Shaw’s Quint.
+His USS Indianapolis Speech remains, in my opinion, the greatest monologue in cinema history.
 It frightened me more than the actual shark.

 Indiana Jones and the Last Crusade